 Coastal Rivers protects and stewards significant land and conservation easements.

-Our conservation efforts center on the Damariscotta-Pemaquid region, encompassing eight towns.
-Coastal Rivers owns 60 properties, holds 58 conservation agreements, aka conservation easements, and co-manages an additional 11 properties, which together total nearly 4,000 acres.
+Our conservation efforts center on the Damariscotta-Pemaquid region, encompassing nine towns.
+Coastal Rivers owns 78 properties, holds 61 conservation agreements, aka conservation easements, and co-manages an additional 11 properties, which together total approximately 5,400 acres.

 For information about preserves that are open to the public for hiking and low-impact recreation, see our hiking map and list of public preserves.

 >> Download this map as a pdf (11 x 17″)

 In addition to lands we own, the Coastal Rivers helped to acquire for public agencies several other properties, like Dodge Point, that we still play a role in making available for public use.
 Towns have invited our help in maintaining trails on town properties as well.